Gagarine

 Gagarine, also known as Gagarin, is a 2020 French drama film directed by Fanny Liatard and Jérémy Trouilh, in their feature directorial debut.
 It centres around Cité Gagarine, a housing project in Ivry-sur-Seine, on the south of Paris, where the film was shot right before its demolition.

 The film was selected for the 2020 Cannes Film Festival.
 It was nominated for the European Discovery at the 33rd European Film Awards.

 Synopsis

 Youri, a 16-year-old boy living in Cité Gagarine, a housing project in Ivry-sur-Seine, protests the planned demolition of the community.

+Youri and his friends are unable to stop building inspectors from closing the estate despite painting over graffiti and changing lightbulbs.

+Youri's mother inititially agrees that he will live with her but changes her mind, informing him via note that it will be too 'difficult' with her pregnancy and new boyfriend.
+Youri remains behind, building a spaceship-inspired dwelling, hidden from security guards and workers.
+He grows vegetables with a greenhouse and he and Diana become romantically involved.

+Diana, who is Roma, lives nearby but is forced to relocate with her family when the police evict them from their mobile homes.
+Youri asks her to stay with him but she leaves with her family.

+On the evening of the demolition, old residents return to lay flowers and watch the demolition.
+After seeing lights in the buildings flash SOS in Morse Code, Diana and Houssam rush in to find Youri unconscious with hypothermia on the roof of his block.